-This force lies along center--to--center line and its magnitude depends only on the distance $r$ between the domains.
-There is no analytic expression for $F_d(r)$, hence, it must be calculated numerically.
-However, for the particular case of monodisperse systems (all domain radii equal to $R$), Wurlitzer et al.~\cite{fischer02} found the asymptotic behaviour of this force:
+This force lies along the center--to--center line and its magnitude depends only on the distance $r$ between the domains.
+There is no analytic expression for $F_d(r)$, and hence it must be calculated numerically.
+However, for the particular case of monodisperse systems (all domain radii equal to $R$), Wurlitzer \textit{et al.}~\cite{fischer02} found the asymptotic behaviour of this force as:

 As expected, for large distances it reduces to the force of two point dipoles $r^{-4}$.
-These expressions do not describe the interaction between domains in the experimentally relevant interval $(2+0.1)R \le r \le 10 R$, and hence a numerical integration of Eq.~(2) must be performed.
+These expressions do not describe the interaction between domains in the experimentally relevant interval $(2+0.1)R \le r \le 10 R$, and hence a numerical integration of Eq.~(\ref{Fd}) must be performed.
 This 4D--integral represent much more computational effort in a simulation than an analytical expression.
-This is the very reason why, in general, the interaction is approximated by point dipoles in the center of the domains with a dipole moment $\mu_i$ representing the dipole density over the area of the domain, $\mu_i=\sigma A_i$.
+This is the reason why, it is simpler to approximate the interaction by point dipoles in the center of the domains, with a dipole moment $\mu_i$ representing the dipole density over the area of the domain, $\mu_i=\sigma A_i$.
 Then, the pair potential for point dipoles perpendicularly oriented to the interface is

 and the corresponding force over the domain 1 is

 where $\hat{r}$ is ($\hat{r} = \vec{r}/r$) the unitary vector in the direction of $\vec{r}$.
 For convenience, we define

 a quantity that characterizes the strength of the forces $F_d$ and $F_p$.